StefanScott/urweb-queryX1-dyn-ctextbox-onkeyup/README.md

 Actually there is also a script called `insert.sql` which will add the 50 US states for you.

-The file `script.txt` lists all the Linux commands to get this compiled, (optionally drop and) create the database, and (optionally) insert the 50 US states - using Postgres as the database.
+The file `script.txt` contains all the Linux commands to:

+- get this compiled,
+- (optionally drop and) create the database, and
+- (optionally) insert the 50 US states

+using Postgres as the database.

 ---